 This Cape form was a favorite item of dress in the American colonies from the time of the early settlers.
-This cape is called a “cardinal” because of its colour, is made of a tightly woven wool cut on the bias and left with a raw edge along the hem.
+This cape is called a “cardinal” because of its color.
+It was made of a tightly woven wool cut on the bias and left with a raw edge along the hem.
 The hooded cape is gathered in a circular shape at the back to stand high without crushing the coiffure underneath.
 By the late 18th century, cardinals could be bought ready-made in England.

 Capes were standard in medieval Europe, especially when combined with a hood.
 Catholic clergy wears a cape for formal events and as liturgical vestment often highly decorated with elaborate embroidery.
 Capes remain in regular use as rain-wear in various military units.